MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/graphics/skiasharp/bitmaps/drawing.md

 Another operation commonly performed on bitmaps is called _flipping_.
 Conceptually, the bitmap is rotated in three dimensions around a vertical axis or horizontal axis through the center of the bitmap.
 Vertical flipping creates a mirror image.

-The **Bitmap Flipper** page in the **[SkiaSharpFormsDemos](https://developer.xamarin.com/samples/xamarin-forms/SkiaSharpForms/Demos/)** application demonstates these processes.
+The **Bitmap Flipper** page in the **[SkiaSharpFormsDemos](https://developer.xamarin.com/samples/xamarin-forms/SkiaSharpForms/Demos/)** application demonstrates these processes.
 The XAML file contains an `SKCanvasView` and two buttons for flipping vertically and horizontally:

 ```xaml
 <ContentPage xmlns="http://xamarin.com/schemas/2014/forms"